Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 docker build --rm --platform linux/amd64 -f autotrain.Dockerfile -t <REPOSITORY_URL>/autotrain .
 ```

-Building the image will take some time locally.
+Building the image locally will take some time.
 In a separate terminal or once the image building completes, we will login to the Snowflake registry so we may push the image once built.
-Your `<SNOWFLAKE_REGISTRY_HOSTNAME>` is the beginning portion of your `<REPOSITORY_URL>` following the format `org-account.registry.snowflakecomputing.com`.
+Your <`SNOWFLAKE_REGISTRY_HOSTNAME`> is the beginning portion of your <`REPOSITORY_URL`> following the format `org-account.registry.snowflakecomputing.com`.
 Enter your Snowflake password once prompted.

 ```bash
 docker login <SNOWFLAKE_REGISTRY_HOSTNAME> -u <user_name>